The Most Common Injuries For Runners And How To Avoid Them

 Shin splints are common among new runners and, not only can they be extremely painful, they can also disrupt your running routine.
 If you carry on running with shin pain, you are at risk of developing a tibial stress fracture which has a long recovery time.

 Shin splints occur because the bone is unused to the repetitive impact caused by running.
 Experienced runners have built up bone density so the impact is less of an issue (this is why people who have been running for some time rarely get shin splints).

 There are several things you can do to lessen your risk of getting shin splints.
 Firstly, try increasing your stride frequency by 10% when running – this reduces the impact for each stride.
 You should also make sure that you build up slowly when you start running.
 This will give your legs a chance to strengthen.

 If you pick up one of these common injuries for runners, you will want to make sure you do everything you can to heal it quickly.
 Taking time out from your training is frustrating!

-A physiotherapist can help you by assessing and treating your condition, and advising you about how to avoid injury in the future.
-At Northwich Foot Clinic and Physio, our dedicated physiotherapist has a special interest in sports injury prevention and can help to get you back to optimum fitness.
+A sports rehabilitator can help you by assessing and treating your condition, and advising you about how to avoid injury in the future.
+At Northwich Foot Clinic, our dedicated sports rehabilitator has a special interest in sports injury prevention and can help to get you back to optimum fitness.
 Contact us to book your appointment today.